 After the packing is removed, you might be inclined to skip appointments.
 Don’t.

-It’s important to keep all of your follow up appointments.
+It’s important to keep all of your follow-up appointments.
 They give your doctor a chance to evaluate your progress and make any changes that might be necessary.

 Staying in contact with your rhinoplasty surgeons until the healing process is complete will ensure that your needs are being met and you’re getting the best recovery possible.

-- Persistent or excess bleeding
+- Persistent or excessive bleeding